 People who develop many different skills are more successful than people who just focus on one skill only.

-With development of the society, there is increasing competition in the society.
-People therefore are seeking for possible way to improve their competitiveness. some people claim that it is better for people to develop many skills than to focus on just one skill while others think focusing on only one skill may afford more merits for people.
+With development of the society, there is increasing competitions in the society, especially in the workplace.
+People therefore are seeking for possible way to improve their competitiveness. some people claim that it is better for people to develop many skills than to focus on just one skill while others think focusing on only one skill may afford more advantages for people.
 From my personal perspective, developing more than one skills can contribute more to the person’s success.

-Firstly, different skills are interlinked with others so developing one skill can probably help with another skill’s development, which will afford larger chance for the person harvest the ability more easily.
+Firstly, different skills are interlinked with others so grasping more skills would help us achieve to a higher level in a certain domain.
 This point can be well illustrated by the experience of Da Vinci, one of the most famous artists in the art history.
 According to the history documents, not only was Da Vinci good at painting but he also mastered the math and science.
 Math has actually contributed a lot to the acclaimed painting skill of Da Vinci as he learnt the geometry really well and can easily apply it to the configuration of the painting, which made his art work perfect in the structure as well as the geometric combination.
 From Da Vinci’s experience, we can easily learn the influence of developing more than one skills on the success of a person.

-Secondly, mastering more than one skills enables the person to be flexible in the job hunting as people to choose what they truly interested in without worrying the inconsistence between the skills and occupation.
+Secondly, mastering more than one skills grants/affords a person a wider range of choices in the job hunting, which enables them to choose what they truly interested in without worrying about whether they are competent for a certain job.
 Take my sister’s experience as an example.
 My sister has learnt business management and the computer science in the university.
-In addition, she learnt education and psychology after graduating from the university. when she began to find job, she easily chose to become an employee in an IT company as a programmer due to her skilled programming ability.
+In addition, she learnt education and psychology after graduating from the university. when she began to look for a job, she was quickly chosen into an IT company as a programmer due to her skilled programming ability.
 However, she decided to become a teacher in the high school as she thought that she is more interested in the education.
-With the skills that she developed, she fitted in the current job quickly and she really enjoys her present job.
+With the skills at hand, she fitted in the current job quickly and she really enjoys her present job.
 From this example, we can recognize the importance of being multi-skilled for the success in the job hunting.

-Admittedly, concentrating on single skill will probably enable people to better master the skill as all the efforts can be put into a single task.
-However, developing more skills is more beneficial for a person’s comprehensive development and also, different skills will also contribute to the success of one skill’s development as o mentioned before.
+Admittedly, concentrating on a single skill will probably enable a person to better master the skill as all the efforts can be put into a single task/as he or she would explore deeper into the field.
+However, it is worth mentioning that without the integration of other seemingly unrelated skills, the person may not actually maximize the skill he mastered, just like…….

 In conclusion, I think that developing more than one skill will be more helpful for people to harvest the success.